 - Dagster.io – Data orchestrator for machine learning, analytics, and ETL.

 - Netflix Genie – Genie developed by Netflix is an open-source distributed workflow/task orchestration framework.

-When working with a Jupyter notebook, data scientists benefit from interactivity and visualizations.
+When working with a Jupyter Notebook, data scientists benefit from interactivity and visualizations.
 After finishing a task, refactoring the notebook to manage Kubeflow Pipelines can be difficult and time-consuming.

 Kale solves this problem.
 It’s a tool that simplifies the deployment process of Jupyter Notebooks into Kubeflow Pipelines workflows.
 It translates a Jupyter Notebook directly into a KFP pipeline.
 In doing so, it ensures that all the processing building blocks are well-organized and independent from each other.
 It also leverages the power of experiment tracking and workflow organization, provided out-of-the-box by Kubeflow.

-It offers a platform to control and coordinate complex workflows on top of Kubernetes.
+Kale offers a platform to control and coordinate complex workflows on top of Kubernetes.
 Plus, you can create reusable components, and execute them along with workflows.
 With a simple UI for defining KFP pipelines directly from the JupyterLab interface, the tool is very efficient and effective for workflow pipeline orchestration.

 - Focus on: Kubeflow pipeline & workflow

-Another high-end tool to easily create ML workflows.
+Flyte is another high-end tool to easily create ML workflows.
 It’s a structured programming and distributed processing platform, with highly concurrent, scalable, and maintainable workflows for machine learning and data processing.

 It already manages over 10,000 workflows.
 The stellar infrastructure lets you create an isolated repo, deploy, and scale without affecting the rest of the platform.
 It’s built on top of Kubernetes, and offers portability, scalability, and reliability.